crypblockcode/algorand-express/README.md

 - How to create accounts with the `kmd` client

 ## Requirements
-Make sure you have an active installation of the Algorand sandbox to follow this tutorial.
+Make sure you have an active installation of the [Algorand sandbox](https://developer.algorand.org/articles/introducing-sandbox-quick-way-get-started-algorand/) to follow this tutorial.
+Also, you need the latest [Node and npm version](https://nodejs.org/en/) installed on your machine.

 ## Installation
-// add link
-You can clone the starter project from [GitHub]().
+You can clone the starter project from [GitHub](https://github.com/crypblockcode/algorand-express).
 First, let's make sure we can run the code.
 Don't forget to install all dependencies by running `npm install`.
 When that's done, try starting the project with `npm start`.
 You should see the following message pop up in your terminal output.

 ```sh
 Example app listening at http://localhost:3000